 First, I look for the ugliest horn I can find on Ebay.
 I don't want the ones that say that they were just repadded and regulated at Joe's Music Store.
 Or "plays well on older pads."
 I'm going to tear the horn apart and replace the pads.
 I want the horn that looks bad, plays bad, and smells bad.
 That can all be fixed.
 What I don't want is a horn that has been "repaired."
 Or a horn with "dents removed."
 Prior repair work is always much more difficult to fix.
 Better is a horn that has ugly pads and slight, but obvious, damage.
 And a smelly case.
 Best is one that the pictures show has its original bug-eaten pads.
 That's the one I want to bid on.

 This is the second vintage Martin I've bought that arrived in a Pullman case.
-These cases probably weren't standard Martin cases.
+These cases probably weren't the standard Martin case (Martin was one of the few that made cases in house).
 This type of small case supposedly fit better in the overhead storage on a Pullman train car and were considered the choice of travelling professional musicians.
 It's probably all hooey.
 Anyway, you can see that the case is barely holding together.

 As I said, the old Martins have German silver keys.
 Like brass, German silver doesn't stay shiny if it is not protected with lacquer.
 The lacquer wears off and the keys become spotty and tarnished just like the body of the horn.
 Actually, not quite as bad.
 They turn a dull, but uniform, satin gray color as shown in places on the keys above.